 Most healthy people do not require treatment, but there are treatments available for those with compromised immune systems, for pregnant women to help lessen the risk that the infection will be passed to the fetus, and for newborns with congenital toxoplasmosis.
 For more on treatment, see the Mayo Clinic or CDC web sites.

 What steps should a pregnant woman (or anyone else) take to prevent toxoplasmosis infection?

 Actions that can be taken include:

 - Have someone else clean the cat's litter box.
-If this is not possible, then gloves should be worn and the litter box should be changed every day to prevent any oocysts from becoming infective.
+If this is not possible, then wear gloves and change the litter box every day to prevent any eggs from becoming infective.

 - If possible, keep your cat indoors to prevent it from hunting or possibly eating contaminated soil, and do not feed it raw meat.

 - Don't get a new cat or handle stray cats during pregnancy.

 - Cover a child's sandbox when not in use (to prevent it from being used as a litter box).

 - Don't eat raw or undercooked meat.

 - Wash cutting boards, hands, and any utensils used to prepare raw meat in hot soapy water and avoid cross-contamination.